thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 **Share with friends**: Dominate the sequence on your first try?
 Sneak by on your final guess?
 Share your gameplay summary with friends and family without revealing the answer.

-**Personalize your gameplay**: *Echodots+* players can customize gameplay to their liking.
+**Personalize your gameplay**: Fancy some audio cues?
+Prefer a high contrast game board?
+Adjust your gameplay as you see fit. *Echodots+* players can customize gameplay even further.
 From switching color palettes, to adjusting sequence play speed, to numbering your game board, you are in control of your experience!

+---
+<h4 id="accessibility">Accessibility</h4>
+Echodots strives to be accessible to all players of all abilities.
+Features like sound effects, visual overlays, and custom sequence speeds means everyone can join in the fun.

+NOTE: Some features may require an in-app purchase.

 ---
 <h4 id="echodotsplus">Echodots+</h4>